conholdate/conholdate-blog-content/Conholdate.Total/2022-05-24-convert-visio-to-svg-or-visio-to-html-in-nodejs/index.md

 {{< figure align=center src="images/convert-visio-to-svg-or-visio-to-html-in-nodejs.png" alt="Convert Visio to SVG or Visio to HTML in Node.js" caption="Convert Visio to SVG or Visio to HTML in Node.js">}}

 In our previous [blog post][1], we went through how to convert [VSDX][2] files to PDF and PNG programmatically in the Node.js application.
 However, this article will go through the steps and the code snippet to **convert Visio to [SVG][3] or Visio to [HTML][4] in Node.js**.
-This [Visio Node.js library][5] enables you to edit, create and convert VSDX files from one format to another easily and quickly.
+This [Visio Node.js library][5] enables you to edit, create and convert VSDX files to another file format easily and quickly.
 Further, you may save your diagram as a web page to embed in your business websites.

 The following points shall be covered in this blog post: